TheCuteOwl/NO-Deobfuscator/README.md

 <br><br>

 * How to use it :
   * Open obfuscated.txt and replace everything with the obfuscated script you want to deobfuscate

+  | DONT PUT THE LINE WITH EXEC ITS USELESS | (The last line)

  * Now launch main.py